We earn a commission for products purchased through some links in this article.

-Diabetes is a lifelong condition that causes a person’s blood sugar levels to become too high, putting them at risk.
-It’s really important to spot the signs of diabetes early, as the sooner it’s treated the easier it is to manage.
+Diabetes is a lifelong condition that causes a person’s blood sugar levels to become too high, putting them at risk of falling ill.
+It’s really important to spot the signs of diabetes early, as the sooner it’s treated, the easier it is to manage.

 There are two main types of diabetes, type 1 and type 2, with the latter being the most common among adults in the UK.
 Type 1 develops quickly, while type 2 can go longer without diagnosis as the signs are more subtle.